asbjoern1982/mars-colonies/README.md

 Open `localhost:3000` in 3 different sessions, I use chrome, chrome window in incognito and firefox.

 ## Bots
-to run the game with bots use
+For running the game with only one browser, there is a argument that will fill in all but one participant with a bot, run
 ```
 npm run bots
 ```